gradyzhu/duckhunt/README.md

 }
 ```

-When the count exceeds the max count, the duck's direction randomizes based on the return value of the `changeDir()`.
+When the count exceeds the max count, the duck's direction randomizes based on the return value of `changeDir()`.

 ```javascript
 // duck.js